the4thparadigm/hitchhikers-guide/ds_projects/project_set_up/README.md

 However, the default behavior of Jupyter Notebook is to run Python outside of any virtualenvs.
 So in order to use a virtualenv with Jupyter Notebook, a few steps must be taken:

-First, activate the virtualenv you would like to use with Jupyter Notebook.:
+First, activate the virtualenv you would like to use with Jupyter Notebook:
 ```
 source venv/bin/activate
 ```